 I did the whole grief cycle in thirty seconds flat.
 First, I was depressed.
 Then it got me mad.
 Then it got me thinking about my place in this world; about what I offer and whether or not it’ll be of value as I get older still.
 I’ve always intended aging with grace – I don’t want to go the boob/facelift route (I certainly don’t want to go blue-rinse brigade either).
 I’ve always wanted to find a way to embrace aging and capitalise on the wisdom and experiences I’ve had.
 Yet here it is.
 Despite my best intentions, I now feel very unbalanced about becoming obsolete in a society that seems to place so much importance on looks, bodies and youth in general.

 A few months ago, as I was leaving the gym one morning, a guy behind me said, “You’ve got a really great body.”
-There was a brief pause and then, “…for a woman your age.” #[email protected]*!
+There was a brief pause and then, “…for a woman your age.” #!@*!
 REALLY!
 I wondered if my car keys were long enough to take his eyeballs out.
 What a crappy caveat.
 I pride myself on having a body any twenty-five year-old would want, never mind one an old and decrepit woman of my age might aspire to.
-So to acknowledge now that – no matter what I look like or what my abilities are – my age is going to place me in a box from which I’m constantly judged, is a blow I wasn’t expecting and didn’t train for!
+So to acknowledge now that – no matter what I look like or what my abilities are – my age is going to place me in a box from which I’m constantly judged, is a blow I wasn’t expecting.

 A new generation of ‘oldies’